AlexLosciale/AlexLosciale/README.md

 <h2 align="left">​"Hi there!
-I'm Alessandro, a dedicated Junior Web Developer with a knack for creating seamless web applications."</h2>
+I'm Alessandro, a dedicated Web Developer with a knack for creating seamless applications."</h2>

 ###